Ultis/rawr/ReadMe.txt

 	Rawr.Enhance: Updated the default and available target levels from 70-73 to 80-83, and raised the maximum target armor.

 v2.1.4: Added tracking of item levels, and filtering by item level and a few other item properties.
 Added support for several additional buffs and enchants.
 Fixed Wowhead and Armory parsing for a few stats.
 Fixed CharacterProfiler support.
 ShadowPriest: Fixes for Optimization, and support for a few more buffs.
-HolyPriest: Fixes for Optimization and Haste calculations.
+HealPriest: Fixes for Optimization and Haste calculations.
 Moonkin: Added support for a couple trinkets, allowed fist weapons, fixes to Starfire glyph calculations, fix for double application of Kings, and added support for user-defined rotations.
 Healadin: Added Burst Healing rating, support for Divine Favor and Divine Illumination.
 ProtWarr: Updated with correct base stats for all races at 80.
 Mage: Added a 3.0.8 calculation mode.
 Tree: Fixed haste and crit calculations.
 Cat: Adjusted base miss rate to 8%, added support for total % damage increases.
 Bear: Fixed a minor bug in DR calculations.

 v2.1.3: Improvements to CharacterProfiler support.
 Can now load items by exact name, as well as load from Armory and fail over to Wowhead if not found.
 Support for several new set bonuses and proc/use effects.
 Fixed base stat calculations in Retribution and Tankadin, and a few more calculation fixes in Retribution.
 Fixes for a few buff/enchant stats.

 v2.1.2: Improvements to launch time, and item editor performance.
 Support for more set bonuses and abnormal item stats.
 Fix for crash in Priest models.
 Updates to base stats and rating conversions for several models.
 Fixes for requirements and optimization of several gems.
 Added ghost hit for Frostfire bolt in Mage.
-Fixed the formula for PW: Shield in HolyPriest.
+Fixed the formula for PW: Shield in HealPriest.
 Improved calculations for Cat and Bear, and made Cat results more descriptive.

-v2.1.1: Improved calculations for level 80 combat for several models (Cat, Bear, HolyPriest, ShadowPriest, Mage, Moonkin, Tree, Healadin).
+v2.1.1: Improved calculations for level 80 combat for several models (Cat, Bear, HealPriest, ShadowPriest, Mage, Moonkin, Tree, Healadin).
 Added Leatherworking and Inscription self-enchants.
 Fixed some bugs with mass gem replacement and the optimizer.

 v2.1: Updated for level 80 content.
 Removed models which haven't yet been updated for WoW 3.0.
 Added two brand new models: Enhance and DPSDK!
 Welcome to Rawr, Enhancement Shamans and DPS Death Knights!